alindeman/upgradingtorails4/text/05_active_record_and_relation.markdown

 Rails was required to parse the string in the `where` clause to figure out that the `comments` table was referenced.

-There are a few ways to fix the code; first, you can explicitly tell Rails that the query `references` a joined table:
+In Rails 4, you must explicitly tell Rails that the query `references` a joined
+table:

 @@@ ruby
 Post.includes(:comments).references(:comments).where("comments.visible = ?", true)
 @@@

-Or you can use a hash of conditions, which does not require the `references`:
+Alternatively you can use a hash of conditions, which does not require the `references`:

 @@@ ruby
 Post.includes(:comments).where(comments: { visible: true })